Horror TTRPGs: The Rules Are the Monster

 Trophy Dark (2022, Jesse Ross)

 Trophy Dark takes fantasy adventure and turns it into pure horror.
-You play as doomed treasure-hunters heading into a cursed forest in search of wealth.
-But this isn’t D&D, it’s a masterclass in toxic engagement.
-To survive the expedition, you must often use the same dark magic and corruption that are actively destroying you.
+You play as treasure hunters heading into a cursed forest in search of wealth.
+But this isn’t D&D, it’s an outstanding example of toxic engagement.
+To survive the expedition, you have to often use the same black magic and corruption that are actively destroying you.

-As your Ruin increases the probability of catastrophic failure skyrockets, systematically stripping your control over outcomes.
-Once your Ruin reaches 6, you permanently lose the steering wheel.
+As your Ruin increases, the probability of catastrophic failure skyrockets, systematically stripping away your control.
+Once your Ruin reaches 6 you permanently lose the steering wheel.
 Your character is absorbed into the forest, transforming into just another monster for the next group of fools.
 You don’t play to escape with the gold.
 You play to see exactly what kind of monster you become along the way.

-Try it with: the Core book comes with starter adventures for you already.
+Try it with: the Core book comes with starter adventures for you.

 What Gets Mislabeled as Horror (And Why That Matters)

-Understanding why games fail the survival criteria is as useful as knowing which pass, because it reveals what players actually want versus what survival delivers.
-This framework classifies what the rules incentivize, not what a skilled GM can impose through tone.
+Understanding why games fail the horror criteria is as useful as knowing which pass, because it reveals what players actually want versus what horror systems deliver.
+The horror model classifies what the rules incentivize under normal play, not what tone suggests or what a table can force through performance.

 Vaesen isn’t horror, it’s Gothic mystery.
 Its Fear tests, Broken condition, and critical injury tables create genuine dread at the table, but the rules are built for recovery.
-Conditions—including Broken—heal through Medicine, Inspiration, Rest scenes, and the Society’s between-mystery downtime facilities.
-The Between Mystery phase is an explicit reset: wounds close, trauma resolves, and characters return to baseline.
+Conditions, like Broken, heal through Medicine, Inspiration, Rest scenes, and the Society’s downtime between mysteries.
+The Between Mystery phase is a reset: wounds close, trauma resolves, and characters return to baseline.
 There is no ratchet.
-Fear checks deliver immediate shocks rather than progressive erosion.
+Fear checks deliver immediate shocks, not progressive erosion.
 Vaesen is a game about solving folkloric problems, not being consumed by them.

 Candela Obscura markets itself as a horror investigation game, but its Gilded Die mechanic is an escape valve.
-Marks can accumulate into Scars — permanent narrative shifts that simulate a floor drop without enforcing one — but your Drives replenish between assignments and Scars reshape character rather than erode it.
-The system is designed to make action feel rewarding, not corrosive, and no control-transfer mechanic exists.
-Candela Obscura is a supernatural mystery thriller: stylistically horror, but structurally closer to Blades in the Dark.
-The horror is in the fiction, but the rules push back toward agency.
+Marks can accumulate into Scars (permanent shifts that simulate a floor drop without enforcing one) but your Drives replenish between assignments and Scars reshape character rather than erode it.
+The system is designed to make actions feel rewarding, not corrosive, and there is no control-transfer mechanic.
+Candela Obscura is a supernatural mystery thriller: stylistically it’s horror, but mechanically it’s closer to Blades in the Dark.

 Conclusion

 These three criteria describe what horror has enforced mechanically for over four decades, from Call of Cthulhu’s cosmic unraveling to Trophy Dark’s inevitable corruption.
-The tracks go by different names — sanity, stress, ruin — but the destination never changes.
+The tracks go by different names—sanity, stress, ruin—but the contract never changes.
 The system is taking the steering wheel, and you aren’t getting it back.

 Please, if you know a game that meets all three criteria that I missed, tell me about it in the comments below.